Switching of the airway and esophagus (GB#105A04)

-Speaking of the speed of understanding and learning things such as “swallowing is good” or “bad” in Japanese.
-However, thinking carefully, the mechanism of the body swallowing things itself is not likely to be easy to swallow.
-After all, a passage leading to the lung is wide open, and it requires a fairly sophisticated trick to pass things beyond this.
+Personal speed of understanding and learning is used be expressed such as “good” or “bad swallowing” in Japanese.
+The mechanism of the actual swallowing itself, however, is not likely to be easy to “swallow”.
+Actually, on the way to this path, a wide passage leading to the lung is open, and it requires a fairly sophisticated trick to pass foods and drinks beyond this.

 ●swallowing action called 嚥下

-In “So-shaku” and “En-ge”, it is strange to use a difficult language as a noun in Japanese, even though there is no letter “噛む, chewing” or “呑み込む, swallowing” in it.
+In “So-shaku” and “En-ge”, it is strange to use a difficult language as a noun in Japanese, even though there is no letter of the verb, “噛む, to chew” or “呑み込む, to swallow” in it.
 With regard to “喉, No-do” (throat), “咽頭, In-tou” (pharynx) and “喉頭, Ko-tou” (larynx) are coming out.
-The word “口, Kuchi, mouth” is very simple, but is there any special meaning that kanji that is hard barely rampant around the mouth?
+The word “口, Kuchi, mouth” is very simple kanji, but is there any special meaning that kanji that is hard barely rampant around the mouth?

 ●Swallowing at least three stages of flow work

 Aside from that, even if you swoop out only, there are at least three steps in its movement.
 First of all, you need to feed what you are eating from the mouth (“口腔, Ko-ku”, oral cavity) to the throat entrance, pharynx.
 Here, the work of the “舌, Ze-tu” (tongue) is important, it is called “Ko-ku stage” (oral stage).
 It is a voluntary movement that you can start with your own will, which will also be a signal to swallow from now.